DanKru44/pongwars_Cpp_Copperspice/README.md

 # pongwars-C-Copperspice
+This Project was created for my exam in the modul object orientated programming.

+I got the insperation from this Project: [vnglst/pong-wars](https://github.com/vnglst/pong-wars) He made the programm in JavaScript.
+You find in his Repository some links to Alternate Versions of this programm from other developers.

 ## Compilation
-I used ubuntu on the wsl to create this code and programm.
+I used ubuntu inside the wsl to create this code and programm.

 To compile this programm you need to follow these steps: